 You can also take a Greyhound bus- (not my preferred method as they stop too frequently) our train system AMTRAK has passes for travel and although not always the cheapest, it is a fun alternative.

 For most of the US East Coast, a car is almost your only realistic option.
 The exception would be between the major points between Washington, DC, Philadelphia, PA, and New York City, where train service is a realistic option.
 And in regards to travel within NYC / Manhattan, driving here is not for the faint of heart.
 It's the one spot where I'd say "park and take the train in".
 For everything south of DC, a car is the way to go.
-Trains and buses in the southeast are a tremendous waste of time and will limit your ability to get to the "real" destinations. almost 10 years ago
+Trains and buses in the southeast are a tremendous waste of time and will limit your ability to get to the "real" destinations. over 10 years ago

 The area between Portland, Maine and Richmond, Virginia is relatively built-up and actually has good public transport and it is probably the only spot in the USA that you can conveniently travel without a car.
 In fact in this area the suburbs of one city blend into the next and you can travel New York City-Philadelphia and Baltimore-Washington DC on suburban transit.
 A cheaper option for getting between the main cities in this region is Chinatown buses (cheap coach services that usually depart from the Chinatown in the bigger cities).

 However, once you get south of Washington, DC or Richmond, VA, then a car is your best option.
 A car is the most flexible transport option (and with four to six people travelling together, probably the cheapest option), and once you get south of Washington DC parking and traffic will be less of a hassle.